airbnb/airpal/README.md

 ## Steps to launch

-*Note* that below, we'll be using a less verbose syntax to execute airpal.
+*Note* that below, we'll be using a less verbose syntax to execute Airpal.
 This assumes that all of the configuration settings are specified in your `.yml` configuration file, and that it's called `reference.yml`.
 If modifying `reference.yml` is undesirable, or you want to override certain settings on the command line,